Last updated:

 Read: Mortgage Cancellation Fees and Penalties

-These are important considerations if you might sell or relocate in the next few years.
+These are important considerations for selling or relocating in the next few years.
 Breaking a mortgage contract before the term ends can trigger hefty penalty fees.

 Not sure you've been offered a good renewal rate?Try our mortgage offer comparison tool Powered by Properti Edge |